HomeDev GuideRecipesAPI Reference

 Work with Digital Asset Management (DAM) assets with CMS 13.

 Optimizely Content Management System (CMS) offers three ways to work with Digital Asset Management (DAM) assets.
-Each suits different workflows and levels of DAM integration.
+Each option suits a different workflow and level of DAM integration.

 • Embedded DAM (through an Optimizely Graph sync)

-The Embedded Optimizely DAM brings the full DAM experience directly into the CMS interface.
-When a developer enables the Graph sync integration (see Enable Optimizely Graph service to sync DAM and CMS), a DAM option appears in the CMS side panel so you can directly access the DAM without the need to switch tabs or open multiple windows.
-The Embedded DAM offers the full Optimizely DAM experience, letting you browse, filter, and manage assets using the complete DAM library, including folders, tags, and renditions, without leaving CMS.
-Embedded DAM is great for teams that want a seamless, fully integrated DAM experience within CMS.
+Embedded DAM adds the DAM library to the CMS interface.
+A developer enables the Graph sync integration (see Enable Optimizely Graph service to sync DAM and CMS) to add a DAM option to the CMS side panel.
+Browse, filter, and manage assets, including folders, tags, and renditions, without leaving CMS.
+Choose Embedded DAM for an integrated DAM experience within CMS.
 See also Manage assets with DAM.

 📘